huangfeiyu/eglot-jdtls-go-source/README.md

 Feel free to open issues and pull requests for improvements.
 If you encounter any bugs or have feature requests, please create an issue on the GitHub Issues page.

 ## Acknowledgments
 Most of the code are from eglot-java, I make it a package so it is more visible to people who are figuring out how to configure eglot+jdtls to be able to go to Java source code of libraries.

 Thanks to:
        [dannyfreeman](https://github.com/dannyfreeman)
        [husainaloos](https://github.com/husainaloos)
        [yveszoundi](https://github.com/yveszoundi)
        [zsxh](https://github.com/zsxh)
-       They are worked together to make original code. see https://github.com/yveszoundi/eglot-java/issues/6
+       They worked together to make original code. see https://github.com/yveszoundi/eglot-java/issues/6

 Author